Pharma Gateway Amsterdam leaders: Champion diversity in pharma logistics

 “If you are ambitious grab all the opportunities that come along,” said panellist Marloes Seesing, Global Healthcare Quality Director, Yusen Logistics.
 “Women can be a little bit self-conscious, but if you are starting out, let your manager know your ambitions and they will help you and stretch you, and that is the only way to grow.”

-Next to Marloes Seesing, the panel was also joined by Maaike van der Windt, Head of Aviation Marketing, Cargo and Customer Experience, Amsterdam Airport Schiphol - Greta Cruz, General Manager Product Sales at Air France KLM Martinair Cargo in USA, and Tracey Ramsden, who is Life Science Healthcare Business Development Manager at Gefco.
+Next to Marloes Seesing, the panel was also joined by Maaike van der Windt, Head of Route Development, Cargo and Customer Experience, Amsterdam Airport Schiphol - Greta Cruz, General Manager Product Sales at Air France KLM Martinair Cargo in USA, and Tracey Ramsden, who is Life Science Healthcare Business Development Manager at Gefco.
 The panel was moderated by Emma Murray, Founder and Chief Executive Officer (CEO), Meantime Communications.

 “Change really can come from the top,” said Maaike van der Windt.
 “At Amsterdam Airport Schiphol, a lot of initiatives have come from our CEO, who wanted more diversity and there was a push to recruit more women, not only on the management Board, but also in the executive team, and in turn that has had an impact on our further recruitment.
 We still need to be more diverse, we have a way to go, but this is an example of driving change from the top.”